IngmarEckhardt/dwarfOS/README.md

 ## Usage

 The description of usage is provided in `main.c` and `setup.c` with an ample number of comments aimed at aiding beginners.
-Further Example how to include dOS into a project as a git submodule with using its own CMakelists with library build option is provided in the repository `Dwarf-Example`.
+An additional example demonstrating how to include dOS into a project as a Git submodule, utilizing its own CMakeLists with library build options, is provided in the `Dwarf-Example` repository.

 ## Contributing